RonGros/explaining-israel/docs/General/Propaganda-Tactics.md

 # Propaganda Tactics

-The Anti-Israeli campaign combines “authentic” Jew/Israeli-haters and a propaganda machine backed by either Iran, Russia or both
+The anti-Israeli campaign is driven by both “authentic” Jew/Israeli-haters and a coordinated propaganda machine, often backed by Iran, Russia, or both.
-As such, after seeing many posts, you recognize different patterns which I think are worth mentioning. it is important to say that these patterns evolve over time, and by no means this list is a full list of their tactics, but the list below will list at least a few that will allow you to recognize patterns when you see them
+After seeing many posts, you begin to recognize certain patterns that are worth highlighting.
+It’s important to note that these patterns evolve over time, and this list is by no means exhaustive—but it should help you identify some of the common tactics when you encounter them.

 ## List of tactics and Propaganda tools
 ### Counter-blaming
-Or in other wods - Blame Israel for what we do Probably the most well-known tactic being used - the anti-Israeli crowd will blame Israel for anything that Israel blames Hamas. this tries to create equivalence between Hamas, a murderous terror organization, and Israel - the democratic country, and to reduce the shock from the things that Hamas does, mainly those that happened during October 7th.
+Or in other words – blaming Israel for what they themselves do.

+This is probably the most well-known tactic: the anti-Israeli crowd will accuse Israel of the very things that Israel accuses Hamas of.
+The goal is to create a false equivalence between Hamas—a murderous terror organization—and Israel, a democratic country, and to diminish the shock of Hamas’s actions, especially those committed on October 7th.
 For example:

-* Comparing the hostages to the Palestinian prisoners (that usually committed violent crimes)
+* Comparing Israeli hostages to Palestinian prisoners (who usually committed violent crimes)
-* Accusing Israeli soldiers of rape of Palestinian women
+* Accusing Israeli soldiers of raping Palestinian women
 * Accusing Israeli soldiers of targeting civilians
-* Accusing Israelis ofdehumanizing Palestinians and teaching their kids to hate Palestinians
+* Accusing Israelis of dehumanizing Palestinians and teaching their children to hate
-* etc.
+* And so on

-My tactic here is to give a real example of how the other side does exactly that (easy to find these examples, I will add some resources for easier access) and show how these things are exactly the things that Hamas and the PA do
+My approach is to provide real examples of how the other side engages in exactly these behaviors (which are easy to find—I will add resources for easier access) and to show that these accusations are, in fact, projections of what Hamas and the PA actually do.

 ### Trash-Talking
-Or in other words - Throw a lot of false accusations for the sake of saying them This is another well-known tactic, also known as - if you repeat the same lie over and over again, people will start believing it
-When this tactic is used, you will see posts that, in response to anything you say, will not address anything you say but instead will just say that your country is a genocider baby-killer ethno-cleansing, European white colonizer, apartheid terror state (or something along these lines)
-The main goal of these things is to influence other readers to believe it, so they keep repeating these over and over
+Another prevalent tactic is the deliberate and repeated dissemination of false accusations, operating on the principle that if a lie is told often enough, people will eventually accept it as truth.
+When this strategy is employed, you'll observe posts that completely disregard your arguments.
+Instead, they'll launch into a litany of emotionally charged accusations, such as calling you a "genocider, baby-killer, ethno-cleansing, European white colonizer, apartheid terror state," among other inflammatory terms.
+The core objective behind this constant repetition is to sway the opinions of other readers.

 My tactic is to call them out exactly - saying that they can repeat these lies, but it will not make them real, and then to address at least some of these accusations show how false they are
 We will address some of these accusations in specific pages

 ### From specific to generic
-Or in other words - take one example, make it a general rule This tactic is about making a claim and then giving examples that support this claim (which is valid of course), but taking examples that do not represnt the norm, and sometimes even prove that the other point when you get into the details

-This is a classic tactic that leans on the fact that most readers do not have enough knowledge to distinguish between reality and anecdotes
+This tactic involves presenting a claim supported by examples, but crucially, these examples are anecdotal or non-representative of the norm, sometimes even undermining the original claim upon closer inspection.
+It exploits the fact that most readers lack the in-depth knowledge to differentiate between actual reality and isolated incidents.

-For example -
+Consider these common examples:

-* A video of a Jewish mother asking her child what he would like to be when he grows up, and he says he would like to kill the Arabs
+A video of a Jewish mother asking her child what he wants to be when he grows up, and he replies, "I want to kill Arabs."

-* Bringing up Eleor Azarya's story of killing a Palestinian (terrorist) after he was already on the floor
+Referencing the case of Elor Azaria, who killed a Palestinian (terrorist) after he was already incapacitated on the ground.

-* Bringing up the Dier-Yasin massacre
+Mentioning the Deir Yassin massacre.

-These all serve to portray Israelis is villians while they are either anecdotal or prove otherwise:
+These examples are frequently used to portray Israelis as villains, yet they are either isolated incidents or, upon examination, demonstrate the opposite:

-- The first video is an anecdote
+The first video is an anecdote, not indicative of widespread sentiment.

-- Eleor Azarya was sent to prison for what he did, which proves exactly the opposite point - we do not support it here
+Elor Azaria was prosecuted and imprisoned for his actions, which directly refutes the idea that such behavior is condoned or supported.

-- Dier Yassin is a more complex issue and deserves its own page, but the mere fact that this is the only example that is constantly being brought up from 80 years ago shows they do not have a lot of evidence
+Deir Yassin is a complex historical event that warrants detailed discussion.
+However, the fact that this eighty-year-old incident is almost exclusively cited suggests a scarcity of other supporting evidence for broader accusations.

 ### Multi-layered claims
 This is one of my favorites!
 I am pretty sure there is another, more professional, name for these things, but since I am not a professional, I will use my made-up name for it 🎃